 There are many applications for commercial water filtration in the commercial sector.
-Common uses for industrial water filtration and water purification include:
+Common uses for water purification and industrial water filtration include:

 - Biofouling Protection

 - Corrosion Control

 - High Purity / Ultrapure / Purified Water

 - Water Softening

 Commercial Water Dealkalizers

 Commercial water dealkalizers provide a variety of cost-saving solutions for many other commercial applications as well.
 Dealkalizers prevent boiler blowouts and help heavy equipment last longer with a specialized cooling water treatment.
 Dealkalizers help reduce the need for a chemical pre-treatment by providing a more efficient, non-corrosive operation.